hseera/aws-python-utilities/README.md

 * use "json" as default output format

 # [12: Synthetic Monitoring](#12-synthetic-monitoring)
 Script gives you the capability to Start,Stop, Delete & Create canaries.
+You can also query to get script runtime version, which is required to create a canary.

 ## Star & Stop All canaries